claudiokerekes/analytics-wordpress/readme.md

 ## Frequently Asked Questions

 - What analytics services does it support? =
 Tons!
 Google Analytics, Mixpanel, KISSmetrics, Chartbeat, Clicky, Intercom, CrazyEgg, Customer.io, Gauges, GoSquared, HubSpot, Marketo, Olark, Quantcast, Vero, and more...
-You can check out [the full list](https://segment.io/integrations).

 - What user information does it record automatically? = We automatically identify users that are logged in to your WordPress site, and record their `name`, `email`, `username`, and `website`, so you don't need to write any special code to handle that yourself.
 It also identifies commenters if it can.